 been raised from the dead.
 Jesus ascended with the experience of all man’s

-sin being heaped upon Him, and He ascended back to the Father with the
+sin heaped upon Him, and He ascended back to the Father with the

 experience of being cast into hell as though a sinner, ascended with the

-experience of all these sins dropping off Him because none of them were His
+experience of all man's sin dropping off Him since none of them were His

 own.
-He ascended as the savior of the world after dying without sin and
+He ascended as Savior of the world after dying without sin and

 breaking the law of sin and death.
 He ascended to the Father’s right-hand

-and has been there ever since, the place of His new ministry as high priest in
+and has there been received.
+This is the place of His heavenly ministry as the

-heaven, who intercedes for His people from the throne of God.
+Great High Priest, who intercedes for His people from the very throne of God.

 KJV